 - sour cream

-- Top with optional toppings.
+- Top with optional toppings and serve hot.

 From the Add a Pinch recipe archives.
 Originally shared 2011.